 Ultimately, of course, future living standards of Americans depend on GNP, not GDP (Elmendorf and Mankiw 1999).
+GNP represents income accruing to Americans, whereas GDP records production that occurs within the country.
 In the three scenarios where the tax cuts are financed with cuts in government consumption in the long run, the effects are less negative.
 In the closed-economy OLG model, there is virtually no effect on growth.
 In the open-economy OLG model, GDP rises by 0.5 percent in the long-run, but GNP falls by 0.4 percent.

 A number of studies suggest that the greater the extent to which tax cuts are financed by contemporaneous spending cuts, the greater the likelihood that the policy change raises economic growth.
 Auerbach (2002) finds that the larger the share of a tax cut is financed by cuts in contemporaneous government purchases, the larger the impact is on national saving.
 Foertsch (2004) obtains similar results using Congressional Budget Office models.
-In the 12-author CBO study cited above, the sole exception to the result that tax cuts lower long-term size of the economy occurs when the tax cuts are financed by reductions in government purchases and the policy is run through the Ramsey model, in which case long-term GDP would rise by about 0.8 percent.
+In the CBO (2004) study cited above, the sole exception to the result that tax cuts lower long-term size of the economy occurs when the tax cuts are financed by reductions in government purchases and the policy is run through the Ramsey model, in which case long-term GDP would rise by about 0.8 percent.
 However, as the authors note, the Ramsey model implies that the reduction in government saving due to the tax cuts in the first decade is matched one-for-one with increases in private saving (Dennis et al. 2004).
-Empirical evidence rejects this view (see Gale and Orszag 2004b).
+Empirical evidence rejects this view (see Gale and

+Orszag 2004b).14